 Splenectomy is the surgical removal of the spleen, an organ that is part of the lymphatic system.
 In some cases, splenectomy is recommended in people who have lymphoma.

-There are no guidelines for preventing Hodgkin lymphoma because the cause is unknown.
+There are no current guidelines for preventing Hodgkin lymphoma because the cause is unknown.

 Last Updated: 3/18/2013

 EBSCO Information Services is fully accredited by URAC.
 URAC is an independent, nonprofit health care accrediting organization dedicated to promoting health care quality through accreditation, certification and commendation.